 |To learn more about the Republic of Ireland Reimbursement Scheme and how you can have surgery in SSC please call Fiona Roche on +353 1 5262168 or Glenda Thorne on +353 1 5262071 or email email@example.com|

-Sports Surgery Clinic is a dedicated centre of Orthopaedic Excellence and we have been working with the NHS over the last 13 years, and with Musgrave Park and Craigavon Hospital and the cross border over the last 5 years.
+UPMC Sports Surgery Clinic (SSC) is a dedicated centre of Orthopaedic Excellence and has been working closely with the NHS over the last 15 years and with Musgrave Park and Craigavon Hospital and the cross border over the last 7 years.

 SSC has in excess of 40 consultants in orthopaedic surgery and allied specialities supported by a team of highly specialised nurses, physiotherapists and other healthcare professionals.

 We are located approximately ten minutes from Dublin Airport on the Northside of Dublin City just off the M1 and M50, this means you have easy access from Northern Ireland and won’t have to go near the City and SSC has underground parking.